georgegoldberg1/project_energy/README.md

+# README for Project Energy

+Analysis of UK Energy Use

+Part of my personal "Ignorance reduction" series.
+This series is about understanding the issues that are so commonly spoken about in the media, but rarely I take the effort to look through the raw data.
+Ideally, if the media or politicians say something is "really bad" I want to know, how bad in reality, are the underselling it or is the issue less priority than other issues and theyre using it as a stunt for publicity.

+Goal: to understand the extent of energy use in the uk.
+How much of the national grid is from renewable sources, how is this changing, and how far is there to go?

 # README for Base Python Docker

 Builds ubuntu docker container, installing pip requirements for python and running jupyter notebook in your local browser.